Cogress are committed to protecting and respecting your privacy, please read how we use your information

 Personal data retention period

-Typically, we retain personal data for a period of 6 years - to ensure we can provide you with a continuous service and for legal and regulatory purposes.
+Typically, we retain personal data for a period of 6 years - to ensure we can provide you with a continuous service and to fulfil our legal and regulatory obligations.

 Cogress does not intentionally request or collect or store information about children.